fireclouu/android-ds4-usb-hid-support/README.md

 Why is this *kernel-thingy* important to me? well I still don't have ideas about `drivers` in full context, at first I assume that those errors are directly coming from `HID`, in our case the DS4 OEM, communicating with android but I can't accept the fact that the manufacturer, Sony, exposing their secrets freely by telling which feature request is failing, it must be reversed-engineered by someone and [I was right on that point!](https://dsremap.readthedocs.io/en/latest/reverse.html)

+## What's causing kernel driver on android's failed handoff then?

 # Are we there yet?
 Personally, there are things that is still not clear.
 - How does android kernel handle failing HID?
   - Answer: android is strict.
-I still cannot prove it, I lacked android experience on low-level scenario like these, but we know how android operates and trim their code for security.
+I still cannot prove it yet since my android experience working with low-level scenarios are limited, but we know how android operates and modifies their code for security purposes.
 I'll try to do my best though.
 - Is newer `Android API` supports USB HID comms on userspace
   - Answer: web says **yes** but the limitation is what I'm thinking of.
 - Do we need to patch the kernel?